MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/index.md

 ---
 # Introduction to the defense scenario

 The CAF Defense scenario is cloud adoption guidance tailored for defense organizations.
 Defense organizations coordinate and supervise armed forces in the interest of national security.
-This means data must be current, secure, and available from the tactical edge to headquarters distributed around the globe.
+Data must be current, secure, and available from the tactical edge to headquarters distributed around the globe.

 The defense scenario addresses the challenges mission owners face in cloud adoption and offers recommendations to navigate those challenges.
 The goal is to help accelerate the digital transformation efforts of defense organizations.

 The defense scenario is divided into three domains: mission, platform, and workload.
-It’ll be helpful to outline each domain:
+It will be helpful to outline each domain:

 :::image type="content" source="./images/caf-dod.png" alt-text="Figure that shows the mission domains of cloud adoption in a defense context with CAF methodologies underneath them.
 Strategy, plan, and organize are in the mission domain.
 Ready and govern are in the platform domain.
 Adopt, secure, and manage are in the workload domain." border="false":::
 *Figure 1: Overview of cloud adoption domains and methodologies*